oluijks/blog.luba.dev/src/data/blog/travel/0001-our-first-trip-to-paris.md

 ### Day 3

-Sunday, a perfect day to visit Cimetière du Père-Lachaise.
-Luba really enjoyed it.
+Sunday, a perfect day to visit Cimetière du Père-Lachaise. luba really enjoyed it.
 We even came across the grave of a Russian family, and of course, we visited the graves of Chopin and Jim Morrison.

 ![Grave of a Russian family](@/assets/images/paris-2025/russian-grave.jpeg)